 A file browser window opens.
 Find and select the extension you want to install and click Open.

-Users with administrator or root privileges will see a dialog (Error: Reference source not found) where they can choose to install extensions “for all users” (shared) or “only for me” (user).
+Users with administrator or root privileges will see a dialog where they can choose to install extensions “for all users” (shared) or “only for me” (user).
 Normal users without those privileges can install, remove, or modify extensions only for their own use (user).